 Class 4 Companion Laser Therapy

-A general description of Vet Laser therapy is provided in the Alternative MEdicine section of this website.
-Laser Therapy There you’ll find the introduction, indications and a chart of eleven beneficial biological effects of laser therapy.
-The following gives you an idea of the differences between laser classes and therapeutic doses.
+Below you’ll find the introduction, indications and a chart of eleven beneficial biological effects of laser therapy.
+The following gives you an idea of the differences between the various laser classes and therapeutic doses.

 We have a 12 watt portable Class IV Companion Laser by LiteCure LLC. that delivers laser light in the 650nm, 810nm and 980nm wavelength spectrum.
 The higher wavelength is used for deeper tissue penetration. www.litecure.com/companion.